arey-pranay/LeetCode_150/README.md

 #### 4. Remove more than 2 Duplicates
   - Start from 1st index and compare with the current unique val
   - Use a seperate cond to 'set count and assign curr' and a separate cond to 'put values with count<2 at proper index and updating the index'
+#### 5. Majority Element
+  - Moore's Voting Algorithm.
+Initialize count and candidate with 0
+  - Re-assign the candidate whenever count == 0.
+If match then count++ else count--.